josbeir/cakephp-docs-md/docs/3/en/appendices/3-2-migration-guide.md

 In the above code `$time` and `$newTime` are different objects.
 The `$time` object retains its original value, while `$newTime` has the modified value.
-See the [immutable-time](#immutable-time) section for more information.
+See the [Immutable Time](#immutable-time) section for more information.
 As of 3.2, the ORM can map date/datetime columns into immutable objects.
-See the [immutable-datetime-mapping](#immutable-datetime-mapping) section for more information.
+See the [Immutable Datetime Mapping](#immutable-datetime-mapping) section for more information.

 ### CorsBuilder Added

 In order to make setting headers related to Cross Origin Requests (CORS) easier, a new `CorsBuilder` has been added.
 This class lets you define CORS related headers with a fluent interface.
-See [cors-headers](#cors-headers) for more information.
+See [Cors Headers](#cors-headers) for more information.

 ### RedirectRoute raises an exception on redirect